Choose Your Machu Picchu Tour

 - Daypack: Bring a backpack with snug straps to tote around your camera, sunglasses, bottled water, and other Machu Picchu essentials.

 - Water & Snacks

-- Good shoes: Wear a comfortable pair of walking shoes or hiking boots with good traction.
-There are a lot of stone steps at Machu Picchu!
+- Good shoes: There are a lot of stone steps at Machu Picchu!

 - Hiking Poles: If you want to use hiking poles at Machu Picchu, make sure they have protective rubber tips.